jiangyc2024/NumCSE/README.md

 # Numerical Methods for CSE

-This repository will host all the codes used in the lecture notes, and assignments.
+This repository will host all the codes used in the lecture notes and assignments.

 **Additional links**